This post may contain affiliate links. Please read my affiliate policy for more information.

 But, my boyfriend is here in this universe.
 You know, the real one.
-When he strokes my leg with his calloused hands it reminds me he’s real and healthy and he doesn’t have a brain tumor.
+When he strokes my leg with his calloused hands, it reminds me that he’s real and healthy and he doesn’t have a brain tumor.

 Dreams in My Parallel Universe